 - 6 oz baby spinach

-- 1 cup chopped fresh parsley leaves, stems removed
+- 1 cup chopped fresh parsley leaves

 - 1 cup chopped fresh dill, stems removed

 - 1 lemon, juice of

 - If using scallops, pat them dry and season with salt and pepper.